 Your secondary essays go beyond the initial introduction and flesh out your application.
 The questions asked will generally give you a good indication of what the program values.
 In your review, you need to determine how well the information you provided demonstrates your fit with the values and offerings at that particular program.

-• Did your secondary essays offer a new or deeper look at your activities rather than regurgitating your personal statement?
+- Did your secondary essays offer a new or deeper look at your activities or did they regurgitate your personal statement?
 Viewed alongside your initial application, do they create a consistent but broader profile or is there a significant divergence from what was presented before?

 If you didn’t get any interviews, you should examine the issues in the sections above – you’re likely to find clues that explain your rejection there.

-Finally, there are two remaining issues that have can significantly affect your application success:
+Finally, there are two remaining issues that can significantly affect your application success:

-Answering “no” to any of these questions could signal a problem.
-Although some extremely competitive applicants do manage to secure acceptances late in the season, many more are “held,” wait-listed, or just rejected.
-Those who do apply later must face a larger applicant pool competing for fewer interview slots and, in many cases, fewer seats in medical school.
+Answering “no” to any of these questions could signal a serious problem.
+Although some extremely competitive applicants do manage to secure acceptances late in the season, many more are put on “hold,” wait-listed, or just rejected.
+Those who do apply later face a larger applicant pool competing for fewer interview slots and, in many cases, fewer seats in medical school.

 It should go without saying that you need to make sure you meet each program’s admission requirements.
-But there are other issues to examine:
+But there are other issues to examine, such as:

 The average med school applicant submits applications to 15 programs.
 Some submit fewer applications – if, for instance, they will only consider a particular geographic area – while some submit 30+.
 Highly competitive applicants can target fewer schools, but if your profile is less competitive, the number of schools should be higher.

 How do you know where you’re competitive?
 Your basic stats are a good indication.
-Being within 2-3 points of a program’s mean indicates that you are a strong contender for that program – in other words, if a school’s mean GPA is 3.5, a 3.2 GPA with a strong MCAT score can be competitive.
+Being close to a program’s mean indicates that you are a strong contender for that program – in other words, if a school’s mean GPA is 3.5, a 3.2 GPA with a strong MCAT score can be competitive.
+I like to make sure that you’re at or above the lowest numbers the program accepted.
 While it’s fine to deviate with a few “reach” schools, these should not make up the majority of your choices.

 Also take a look at the percentage of applications accepted.
-Oklahoma State University accepts one in every 5 applications; Mayo and GWU accept one in 50.
+Arkansas COM accepts one in every 4 applications; Mayo accepts one in 50.
 If all your chosen schools have a low acceptance rate, your profile will have to be much better than average.

 Beyond your chosen program’s requirements, it’s also important to look at their admission preferences.
 Did you choose a lot of public programs in other states?
 Many state schools accept only a handful of out-of-state applicants.
 (And if your state’s medical schools aren’t on your list, this is a serious omission.)